emissary-ingress/emissary/reference/ambassador-with-aws.md

 This configuration makes the Ambassador Edge Stack start a new listener on 8080 which redirects all cleartext HTTP traffic to HTTPS.

-**Note:** The Ambassador Edge Stack only supports standard ports (80 and 443) on the load balancer for L4 redirection, [yet](https://github.com/datawire/ambassador/issues/702)!
-For instance, if you configure port 8888 for HTTP and 9999 for HTTPS on the load balancer, then an incoming request to `http://<host>:8888` will be redirected to `https://<host>:8888`.
-This will fail because HTTPS listener is on port 9999.
+**Note:** The Ambassador Edge Stack only supports standard ports (80 and 443) on the load balancer for L4 redirection at this time.
+For instance, if you configure port 8888 for HTTP and 9999 for HTTPS on the load balancer, then an incoming request to `http://<host>:8888` will be redirected to `https://<host>:8888` rather than port 9999 and will fail.

 ### L7 Load Balancer

-If you are running the load balancer in L7 mode, then you will want to redirect all the incoming HTTP requests without the `X-FORWARDED-PROTO: https` header to HTTPS.
-Here is an example the Ambassador Edge Stack configuration for this scenario:
+If you are running the load balancer in L7 mode, all incoming HTTP requests without the `X-FORWARDED-PROTO: https` header will need to be redirected to HTTPS.
+Here is an example configuration for this scenario:

 ```yaml
 ---